The baroque dances, chaconne and passacaglia are examples of continuous variations.

 Of Hispanic origin - according to some Hispanic American - the chaconne is based on a short, repetitive harmonic plan.
 This chaconne, attributed to Tomaso Antonio Vitali, presents us the basic harmonic plan that we find in many chaconnes: a descending movement from tonic to dominant.
 The first measures:

-We find a variation of this harmonic plan repeated on 63 occasions in the Chaconne for solo violin by J. S. Bach (it is part of the Partita BWV 1004).
-Here are the first 4 measures:
+We find variations of this harmonic plan in the Chaconne for solo violin by J. S. Bach (it is part of the Partita BWV 1004).
+Here are the first four measures:

 In measure 17 - fourth variation - Bach uses a chromatic movement to go from tonic to dominant:

 More interesting variations will appear, like the one in measure 109:

 A D major central section begins in measure 133: